devdamone/jotd/README.md

         ```
     * Error Responses:
       * `500 Internal Server Error`: An error occurred during the upload, parsing, or saving of the jokes.
 The response will contain an error message.

+## Security Configuration

+The application is secured using Spring Security.
+The following security rules are applied:

+* The `/jotd` page (Thymeleaf template) is accessible without authentication.
+* The `GET /api/v1/jokes/today` endpoint is accessible without authentication.
+* All other endpoints require authentication.
+  * Any user can access the `GET /api/v1/jokes` endpoint.
+  * Any user can access the `GET /api/v1/jokes/{id}` endpoint.
+  * Only users with the "ADMIN" role can access the `POST`, `PUT`, and `DELETE` methods for the `/api/v1/jokes` endpoint.

+The demo profile is loaded with two in-memory users:
+* `admin`: with password `secret` and role "ADMIN" which inherits role `USER`
+* `user`: with password `secret` and role "USER"

+This configuration ensures that sensitive operations (creating, updating, and deleting jokes) are protected, while read-only operations are more broadly accessible.
+The demo page and the "joke of the day" are publicly accessible.

 ## Design Decisions and Class Descriptions